 Have you ever seen a gravestone covered in coins?
 It's not unusual while visiting a cemetery to see the stones covered in various amounts of money.
 So what's the deal with leaving all those mementos in a cemetery?
 Well, there's actually a distinct meaning.

-According to legend, the coin left belongs on the gravestones of U.S. military veterans.
-Visitors who wish to show their respect leave coins on the headstones in different amounts.
-It shows their loved ones of the soldiers family that someone has come to visit the grave.
+According to legend, the coin goes on the gravestones of America's military veterans.
+Leaving a coin on the headstone lets loved ones of the deceased soldier's family know that someone has come to visit the grave.

 Each denomination of coin holds a different meaning.
-Leaving a penny means you visited and want to thank the veteran for their service.
+Leaving a penny means you visited and want to thank the veteran of the armed forces for their service.
 A nickel means you trained at boot camp with the deceased, while a dime suggests you served with him or her.
 Finally, a quarter signifies you were with the soldier when they passed away.
 It really is a practical way to show up and honor the veteran's gravesite.

-The origin of the tradition, like the meaning behind it, is still up for debate.
-But many people believe it started in America during the Vietnam War.
+The origin of the tradition, like the meaning behind it, is still up for debate, but many people believe it started during the Vietnam War.
 America was having a crisis of conscience.
-Any discussion of the war usually devolved into a more significant discussion about politics.
-Leaving a coin was a way to say you appreciate the soldier's service while avoiding an inevitable uncomfortable conversation.
+Any discussion of the war usually devolved into an uncomfortable argument about politics.
+Leaving a coin for a Vietnam veteran was a way to say you appreciate the soldier's service while avoiding an inevitable difficult conversation.

 Of course, that's the theory.
 In reality, leaving coins on gravestones in America dates back only to 2009.
 The money is usually collected and donated to the upkeep of the cemetery and potential burial costs.

-But humans have left artifacts and tributes at grave sites for thousands of years.
-According to ancient Greek mythology, during the Roman empire, fellow soldiers would insert a coin into the mouth of a fallen soldier to ensure they could cross the "River Styx" into the afterlife.
-Egyptians of note would often be entombed with various prize possessions, including coins and money.
+But humans have left artifacts and tributes at gravesites for thousands of years.
+According to ancient Greek mythology, during the Roman empire, soldiers would insert a coin into the mouth of a fallen soldier to ensure they could cross the "River Styx" into the afterlife.
+Egyptians would often be entombed with various prize possessions, including coins and money.